Anita Mahadevan-Jansen

-Anita Mahadevan-Jansen is a Professor of Biomedical Engineering and holds the Orrin H. Ingram Chair in Biomedical Engineering at Vanderbilt University.
+Anita Mahadevan-Jansen is a professor of Biomedical Engineering and holds the Orrin H. Ingram Chair in Biomedical Engineering at Vanderbilt University.
 Her research considers the development of optical techniques for clinical diagnosis and surgical guidance, particularly using Raman and fluorescence spectroscopy.
 She serves on the Board of Directors of SPIE, and is a Fellow of SPIE, The Optical Society, Society for Applied Spectroscopy, and the American Society for Lasers in Medicine and Surgery.
-She has been elected to serve as the 2020 Vice President of SPIE.
-With her election, Mahadevan-Jansen joins the SPIE presidential chain and will serve as President-Elect in 2021 and Society's President in 2022.
+She was elected to serve as the 2020 Vice President of SPIE.
+With her election, Mahadevan-Jansen joined the SPIE presidential chain and served as President-Elect in 2021 and the Society's president in 2022.

 Early life and education

 As a child Mahadevan-Jansen wanted to be a medical doctor.
 She studied physics at the University of Mumbai, and earned her Bachelor's and master's degree there in 1990.
 As an undergraduate student she was disinterested in optics.
 Her professor, S.B.
 Patel, proposed that she applied to work in biomedical engineering.
 She moved to the University of Texas at Austin for her doctoral studies, where she completed a Master's and PhD in 1996.
 There, she began working with fluorescence spectroscopy under the supervision of Rebecca Richards-Kortum.